 This book was originally published back in 2003 by Bert Bates and Kathy Sierra and is from the house of O’Reilly Media.
 This book also happens to be one of the most popular books among the new programmers and puts great emphasis on the fundamentals of Java programming.

-The reason I personally like this book is for its mind-stretching exercises, interactivity with the reader, humorous pictures, analogue that is memorable and easy to understand, and casual language.
+The reason I personally like this book is for its mind-stretching exercises, interactivity with the reader, humorous pictures, analog that is memorable and easy to understand, and casual language.
 This entire learning experience motivates new Java learners and encourages developers to think in Java.

 Book gives complete information about object-oriented programming and depths of java and covers anything and everything starting from the core java to advanced topics, including threads, network sockets, and distributed programming with RMI.